Kizum1/Kizum1/README.md

-- 👋 Hi, I’m Jay C, also known as Kizumi
+- 👋 Hi, I’m Jay C, I am studying computer science and I hope to transfer to UC Berkeley.
 - 👀 I’m interested in cybersecurity, and related fields.
 - 🌱 I’m currently learning C++, Python, and Javascript.
+Also participating in HackTheBox.
 - 💞️ I’m looking to collaborate on Hackathons, and CTF Challenges
 -